opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/auto-scaling-based-on-elb-monitoring-metrics.md

 ---
 id: auto-scaling-based-on-elb-monitoring-metrics
 title: Auto Scaling Based on ELB Monitoring Metrics
-tags: [cce, elb, hpa, prometheus, prometheus-exporter, prometheus-adapter, metrics, cloudeye, swr]
+tags: [cce, elb, hpa, prometheus, prometheus-exporter, prometheus-adapter, cloud-eye, swr]
 ---

 # Auto Scaling Based on ELB Monitoring Metrics

 By default, Kubernetes scales a workload based on resource usage metrics such as CPU and memory.
 However, this mechanism cannot reflect the real-time resource usage when traffic bursts arrive, because the collected CPU and memory usage data lags behind the actual load balancer traffic metrics.
-For some services (such as flash sale and social media) that require fast auto scaling, scaling based on this rule may not be performed in a timely manner and cannot meet these services\' actual needs.
+For some services (such as flash sale and social media) that require fast auto scaling, scaling based on this rule may not be performed in a timely manner and cannot meet these services' actual needs.
 In this case, auto scaling based on ELB QPS data can respond to service requirements more timely.

 ## Solution Design